 Builder

 SenWeb uses the Builder pattern to manufacture API requests inside of the Query package.
 Using the Builder pattern allows us to reduce implementation errors in that the objects created will be correctly constructed.
-It also helps to reduce duplication as complex objects can be build out of simple pieces.
+It also helps to reduce duplication as complex objects can be built out of simple pieces.
 This comes at the cost of being more verbose and having a slightly higher memory use, as the Builder needs to copy pieces into the whole.

 Composite

 SenWeb uses the Composite Pattern to create a generic QueryResponse to QueryRequests.
 This pattern helps to insulate the business logic from the details of the API (Manglick, 2010).
 Our composite is a structure consisting of Arrays, Values, and a Collection of Key-Value mappings.
-It is presently being used to represent the JSON that is returned from the HANA API.
+It is presently being used to encapsulate the JSON that is returned from the HANA API.
 However, if the API changes its return type in the future (to XML, Object-based, String-based, etc.) this Composite can still represent it.
 The only changes needed would be to the code that builds the Composite.

-The price for this flexibility is a higher cognitive load on the development side to make sure that they don’t get lost in the structure when creating it.
+The price for this flexibility is a higher cognitive load on the development side to make sure that developers don’t get lost in the structure when creating it.

 Model-View-Controller